 Dogen And Go

-The first reference occurs in the Spring and Autumn (Shunjū) fascicle (chapter) of ShobōGenzō.
+The reference to go is found in his philosophical masterwork Shōbōgenzō ( Wikipedia entry), or Treasure of the True Dharma Eye, in the Spring and Autumn (Shunjū) fascicle (chapter).
 There, Dōgen comments on an earlier commentary by a Chinese Zen master using go as an analogy for engagement and involvement.
-Kazuaki Tanahashi ( website) has done a translation of this fascicle in his book Moon in a Dewdrop ( Amazon.com), although this translation apparently has some problems.
-My translation of the section in question and commentary is here.
-Bottom line: facile interpretations that Dōgen is somehow equating go and enlightenment are just wrong.
+Kazuaki Tanahashi ( website) has done a translation of this fascicle in his book Moon in a Dewdrop ( Amazon.com), although BobMyers claims this translation (and not just this one) has numerous problems, and provides his own translation of the section in question and commentary here.
+His bottom line: facile interpretations that Dōgen is somehow equating go and enlightenment are just wrong.

 Enlightment sought in Zen may not directly compare to aspiring "shodanhood", but while reading "Zen Mind, Beginner's Mind (Shunryu Suzuki)", following struck me:

 In the beginner's mind there are many possibilities, in the expert's there are few". (for a few more interesting quotes that may apply in Go, see http://en.wikiquote.org/wiki/Shunryu_Suzuki)